What's important to you?

 What is the Values Challenge?

-This one-hour workshop was developed in 2017 by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and PwC as a simple, effective and practical way for all kinds of organisations around the world to focus on their values for just one hour.
+This one-hour workshop was developed four years ago by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and the international consultancy PwC as a simple, effective and practical way for schools and other organisations around the world to focus on their organisation’s values for just one hour.
 It is simple to run it and does not require any specialised facilitator.

 Enter your contact details below to join our mailing list and receive ideas for how to live your values everyday, also do let us know how you would like to get involved, or tell us about your event or activity: